tarwn/lessthandot-hugo/blogs/content/posts/2012-12-12-proactive-notifications.md

 I only touched the surface of what can be done in this post.
 I want you to find out if there is any monitoring being done in your shop, who gets notified?
 I have worked in places where the end user was the proactive notification, as long as we fixed it before the business users started to complaint life was good.
 Manual notifications and homebrew solutions might work for a while but when you add more and more servers and you add more people to the team this becomes laborious and error prone.

-If there is one New Year&#8217;s resolution you should add next year, I would suggest proactive notifications.
+If there is one New Year's resolution you should add next year, I would suggest proactive notifications.
 Get trial versions of the tools, try them out until January 1st and then decide if you think it is worth.

 That is all for day twelve of the [SQL Advent 2012 series][1], come back tomorrow for the next one, you can also check out all the posts from last year here: [SQL Advent 2011 Recap][9]